 Rotation grazing provides a system enabling the full use of pastures and at the same time provides the conditions essential to meet the growth requirements of the pasture plants.
 This is accomplished by providing periods for rest and regrowth between grazings.
 Such rest periods give the pasture plants the opportunity to develop their leaf areas and to make rapid rates of growth between periods of use.
 Rotation grazing will provide lush pastures during the recurring periods of use throughout the pasture season.
-This is especially desirable for high-producing dairy herds.
+This is especially desirable for high production by all types of livestock.